calliope-project/calliope/doc/user/ref_advanced_func.rst

 To make it easier to specify closely related technologies, ``tech_groups`` can be used to specify configuration shared between multiple technologies.
 The technologies then give the ``tech_group`` as their parent, rather than one of the abstract base technologies.

+You can as well extend abstract base technologies, by adding an attribute that will be in effect for all technologies derived from the base technology.
+To do so, use the name of the abstract base technology for your group, but omit the parent.

 For example:

 .. code-block:: yaml

     tech_groups:
+        supply:
+            constraints:
+                monetary:
+                    interest_rate: 0.1
         pv:
             essentials:
                 parent: supply